-The cognitive approach: the study of internal mental processes, the role of schemata and the emergence of cognitive neuroscience.
+The cognitive approach: the study of internal mental processes and the role of schemata.

-The biological approach: the influence of genes, biological structures and neurochemicals on behaviour.
+The biological approach: the influence of genes, biological structures, neurochemicals on behaviour and cognitive neuroscience.

 The psychodynamic approach: the role of the unconscious, the structure of personality - the id, ego and superego, defence mechanisms and psychosexual stages of development.